Financial Aid at Eastman

-If a student chooses to pursue a private loan, we recommend comparing the costs associated with various loans before completing an application.
-Interest rates, fees, repayment periods, and other benefits can vary significantly between loans.
+If a student chooses to pursue a private loan, we recommend comparing the costs associated with various lenders before completing an application.
+Interest rates, fees, repayment periods, and other benefits can vary significantly between lenders.
 Often these loans are based on credit-worthiness and approvals are not automatic.
 The FinAid.org website provides some comparative information regarding private loans.
 When selecting a loan through a comparative website, be sure to go to the lender’s website to ensure the most up-to-date information about the loan.

 The Eastman School of Music does not maintain a preferred lender list.
 As such, the University has no agreements or relationships with any lenders and does not receive any benefit, financial or otherwise, from the use of private loans by students.
 For more information on the University’s policies, please see our Student Loan Code of Conduct & Policy on Private Lending.